composablesys/collabs/demos/server/README.md

 Server for running the demos.

-It serves the demos folder under /demos, and also provides pages including a generic Compoventuals container host (from `/src/site/`).
+It serves the demos folder under /demos, and also provides pages including a generic Collabs container host (from `/src/site/`).
 You can host any container by navigating to `/host.html?network=ws&container=<url>`.

 Based off of [container-testing-server](TODO).